MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD12_LAB_MANUAL.md

 #### Scenario

 You have been asked to create a web-based electric store application for your organization's customers.
 The application should have a page showing sale of the day, products sorted by category, ability to add products to your shopping list, and a chat page that lets users talk online.
-The application contains a cache tag helper to cache content in a view, also memory cache in a controller, and a session state configuration.
-Finally, the students will write a chat room using SignalR.
+The application should contain a cache tag helper to cache content in a view, a memory cache in a controller, and a session state configuration.
+Finally, you will write a chat room using SignalR.

 #### Objectives